vwellmo57/Plane-Emitted-Data-Obtainer/README.md

 ![Pic](https://cdn.discordapp.com/attachments/356809004141248512/850448115231883264/unknown.png)

 Lastly, the parts were printed in PLA on Vann's 3-D printer.
-Truth be told ABS would have been better but because of the massive amount of tolerancing work that had to be done with the threads, threaded insert holes, and servo holder, it was beneficial to use the fast turn around time of a personal printer.
-ABS is better as it is lighter and bends when its yield strength is exedded as opposed to PLA which snaps (brittle).
+Truth be told ABS would have been better but because of the massive amount of tolerancing work that had to be done with the threads, threaded insert holes, and servo holder, it was beneficial to use the fast turnaround time of a personal printer.
+ABS is better as it is lighter and bends when its yield strength is exceeded as opposed to PLA which snaps (brittle).
 Although less than ideal the capsule was dropped from a bridge 3 times, a plane 2 times, and thrown off a bridge without a parachute once, no parts broke and the only reprints were parts that did not fit, nothing broke.

 ### What We Should Have Done Better (Capsule)
-The capsule fundamentaly worked, a larger cap would have solved the chute friction issues but the compressed timeline did not give us time to fix what would have required a massive redesign.
-The only other concern with the capsule is the direct mechanical connection between sensetive electronics and the capsule.
-The chute has a shock cord that distribute the decceleration over time but if dropped the capsule could send shock waves into electronics.
-This could potentially be solves by rubber washers or an o-ring althout this is speculation.
-Other changes would be a small shelf or tube so that the rod doesn't fall out when retracted and a rotation of the slot that holds to rubber band.
-In it's current form it has the band come off at and unideal angle.
+The capsule fundamentally worked, a larger cap would have solved the chute friction issues but the compressed timeline did not give us time to fix what would have required a massive redesign.
+The only other concern with the capsule is the direct mechanical connection between sensitive electronics and the capsule.
+The chute has a shock cord that distributes the deceleration over time but if dropped the capsule could send shock waves into electronics.
+This could potentially be solved by rubber washers or an o-ring although this is speculation.
+Other changes would be a small shelf or tube so that the rod doesn't fall out when retracted and a rotation of the slot that holds to a rubber band.
+In its current form, it has the band come off at an unideal angle.

 ![Pic](https://cdn.discordapp.com/attachments/356809004141248512/850585454164049950/unknown.png)

 ## The Electronics
-The electronics were comparityvley simple.
-They used a Raspberry Pi Zero, Power Boost 500c, a 3.7V 350mAh lipo, camera, 180 degree servo, and a LSM303DLHC.
+The electronics were comparatively simple.
+They used a Raspberry Pi Zero, Power Boost 500c, a 3.7V 350mAh lipo, camera, 180-degree servo, and an LSM303DLHC.
 The lipo plugged into the power boost which powered the pi.
-Wiring was fairly straigtforward, pins were solvered onto the acceleometer.
-The largest challange for electronics was getting everything to fit, ultimently it worked out, the use of silicon wires helped as they are are far more flexible.
+Wiring was fairly straightforward, pins were soldered onto the accelerometer.
+The largest challenge for electronics was getting everything to fit, ultimately it worked out, the use of silicon wires helped as they are far more flexible.
 The pic below shows the wiring diagram:

 ![Pic](https://cdn.discordapp.com/attachments/356809004141248512/851148484412702740/unknown.png)